rrnyquist/ebenezer/_Scripture/ESV/55_II_Timothy.md

 who have swerved from the truth, saying that the resurrection has already happened.
 They are upsetting the faith of some. ^0218

-But God’s firm foundation stands, bearing this seal : The Lord knows those who are his, and, Let everyone who names the name of the Lord depart from iniquity. ^0219
+But God's firm foundation stands, bearing this seal: The Lord knows those who are his, and, Let everyone who names the name of the Lord depart from iniquity. ^0219

 Now in a great house there are not only vessels of gold and silver but also of wood and clay, some for honorable use, some for dishonorable. ^0220